INTERNATIONAL SPECIAL INTEREST GROUP

 Who can join the Industry Special Interest Group?

-This SIG is open to both UK and international participants who have an interest.
+This SIG is open to international participants who have an interest.
 For example:

 -